Enlarged Spleen (cont.)

 - What is the prognosis for someone with an enlarged spleen?

-What complications are associated with an enlarged spleen?
+What are other signs and symptoms of an enlarged spleen?

 Viewers share their comments